 Predicting Breeding Outcome for One Group Cases

 While understanding probabilities regarding a breeding outcome explains why many breedings programs do not yield the required animals of a particular genotype in the target time period even though Mendel´s law were used in the planning process, it would be even more useful to be able to do make group size predictions for appropriate setup of breedings of animals of known genotypes with the aim to obtain defined numbers of animals and genotypes.
 Hence, if for a respective experiment 5 KO/KO individuals are needed, it would be sensible to plan the breedings in such a way, that these 5 KO/KO animals are obtained with a given success probability (e.g. 90%).
 Based on the above-described binomial distribution of the probabilities of appearance of genotypes in the offspring, predictions about the number of born animals to meet the requirements of the experiment can be made.
 These predictions depend on the probability of a genotype appearing in the next generation according to Mendel and the required number of animals of a particular genotype.
 Fig. 2 shows the comparison of the required number of animals as calculated with the Mendel´s laws alone and including a 90% probability of breeding success.
-Obviously, the least necessary number of offspring should be used to have the target number of animals with the correct genotype born; yet meeting the requirement of 90% success probability results in a larger offspring cohort than predicted by Mendel´s laws alone.
+Obviously, the least necessary number of offspring should be generated to have the target number of animals with the correct genotype born; yet meeting the requirement of 90% success probability results in a larger offspring cohort than predicted by Mendel´s laws alone.
 In Table 1 the required number of offspring of 90% success rate of 4 different Mendelian probabilities are presented.
 When planning a set of breedings, it should be kept in mind, though, that litters come in quantiles (e.g. 6, depending on strain and genetic modification), requiring the researcher to decide at times for breedings yielding less than the optimal number of target animals at 90% success probability – thus leading to lower success probability - or breedings yielding more than the optimal number of target animals at 90% success probability – thus leading to higher success probability.
 Animal numbers required for success probabilities other than 90% can be easily calculated using R (for the script see Material and Methods).
 Taken together, similar to power and group size calculations in the planning process for an experiment, group size calculations can be made for breeding outcomes.
 This allows to meet experimental demand with a given success probability.

 Predicting Breeding Outcome for Multiple Group Cases